stivale/stivale/STIVALE.md

 `esp` is set to the requested stack as per stivale header.
 An invalid return address of 0 is pushed to the stack before jumping to the kernel.

-A pointer to the stivale structure (described below) is pushed onto this stack before the entry point is called.
+The physical address of the stivale structure (described below) is pushed onto this stack before the entry point is called.

 All other general purpose registers are set to 0.